• Home |

 Why We Chose It

-Speer Gold Dot 38 Special +P 125-grain JHP is the best 38 SPL self-defense ammo because it's trusted by law enforcement officers across the US.
-Whenever I ask a law enforcement buddy, "What ammo do you prefer to shoot?", Speer Gold Dot is at the top of the list.
+Speer Gold Dot 38 Special +P 125gr JHP is the best 38 SPL self-defense ammo because it's trusted by law enforcement officers across the U.S. Whenever I ask a law enforcement buddy which ammo they prefer using on duty, Speer Gold Dot is at the top of their list.

 Speer Gold Dot ammo is loaded with high-quality components.
-So, when you pull the trigger, you know it will go bang and hit where you're aiming—two fundamental aspects of self-defense.
+When you pull the trigger, you know it will go bang and hit where you're aiming – two fundamental aspects of self-defense.

-For me, the most surprising thing about this Speer ammo is the price.
-It was incredibly low compared to Remington Golden Saber and Federal Hydra-Shok Deep 38 Special +P 130gr JHP, which replaced Federal HST in its lineup.
+To me, the most surprising thing about this Speer ammo is its price.
+It is low compared to Remington Golden Saber and Federal Hydra-Shok Deep.

-My biggest complaint about the Speer Gold Dot 38 SPL +P 125gr JHP rounds is that they're a little snappy (lots of recoil) when shot from a snub nose 38 Special revolver like a S&W J-frame.
-This is expected when you're shooting +P ammo, though.
+My biggest complaint about Speer Gold Dot 38 SPL +P 125gr JHP is its snappy recoil in a snub-nose 38 Special revolver, such as an S&W J-Frame.
+This is expected when you're firing +P ammo, though.

-Overall, I wouldn't hesitate to load Speer Gold Dot 38 SPL +P 125gr JHP into my grandpa's Ruger 357 Magnum or S&W 38 Special revolvers for self-defense purposes because it's accurate, hard-hitting, and ultra-reliable.
+I wouldn't hesitate to load Speer Gold Dot 38 SPL +P 125gr JHP into a Ruger 357 Magnum or S&W 38 Special revolver for self-defense.
+It's accurate, hard-hitting, and ultra-reliable.

 Blazer 38 Special 125gr FMJ - Best .38 Training Ammo for Snubbies